Aliases for CDK9 Gene

 CDK9 (Cyclin Dependent Kinase 9) is a Protein Coding gene.
-Diseases associated with CDK9 include Immune Deficiency Disease and Retinoblastoma.
-Among its related pathways are Signaling by GPCR and HIV Life Cycle.
+Diseases associated with CDK9 include Immune Deficiency Disease and Human Immunodeficiency Virus Type 1.
+Among its related pathways are Transcriptional activity of SMAD2/SMAD3-SMAD4 heterotrimer and Tat-mediated elongation of the HIV-1 transcript.
 Gene Ontology (GO) annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
 An important paralog of this gene is CDK13.

 UniProtKB/Swiss-Prot Summary for CDK9 Gene